 It is not easy for everybody to have access to a qualified meditation teacher.
 Especially not if you live in a remote area.
 So the question arises whether it is a good idea to learn meditation by yourself.

 But can it be done?

-Let me reassure, learning to meditate on your own is perfectly feasible.
-The basic instructions are so simple that they can be followed by almost anyone.
+Let me reassure you, learning to meditate on your own is perfectly feasible.
+The basic instructions are so simple that almost anyone can follow them.
 Using a simple strategy that includes YouTube and reading books will get you a long way.

 Let me guide you through how I learned meditation on my own and then I will share my personal strategy to learning to meditate by yourself based on my years of experience and the many mistakes I made along the way.

 When I started my journey into meditation, almost 20 years ago, I was living in a small town where almost nobody had heard from this thing called meditation.